 When you might want to buy a heat pump sooner

 If you need to replace equipment soon.
 The IRA and state rebates are not yet available and the timeline for release is unknown.
 An emergency replacement of a furnace or central AC may be expensive, stressful, and inconvenient.
-You may have to settle for whatever equipment is available for an emergency replacement.
-It may not be prudent to hope your current equipment lasts until the rebates arrive.
+You may have to settle for whatever equipment your installer happens to have available.
+For these reasons, it may not be prudent to hope your current equipment lasts until the rebates arrive.

 Purchasing a heat pump sooner helps secure the heating and cooling system you want.
 Robust utility incentives and federal tax credits are already available.
 These incentives are available to everyone now and have no income restrictions.

 If you have a higher household income.
-Most of the IRA and state rebates will be income qualified and will not apply to households earning more than 150% of their area median income (AMI).
-The Minnesota State Energy Office determines how income qualification will be measured.
-This work is still in progress.
-You can look online for AMI calculators, but none will guarantee future eligibility.
-If you are generally sure that your household would exceed 150% AMI, waiting for these rebates to land may not impact your upgrade’s cost.
+Most of the IRA and state rebates will be income qualified for households earning less than 150% of their area median income (AMI).
+The Minnesota State Energy Office has an AMI lookup table you can reference.
+If your household income exceeds the 150% AMI threshold, you will not eligible for the IRA and state rebates.

-That said, one of the IRA rebate programs, the Home Efficiency Rebates program, will likely have a pathway available to households with higher incomes.
+However, the IRA Home Efficiency Rebates program will likely have a pathway available to households with higher incomes.
 This program will award rebates for upgrades based on how much you improve your home’s energy efficiency.
 The State Energy Office is working on the details and incentive amounts.
 The Home Efficiency Rebates program has an unknown availability date, so it still may be better to act sooner with available incentives.

 If you do not want to deal with market uncertainty.
 The heat pump rebates from the IRA and the state are unprecedented in the HVAC market.
 There may be a period of time when pricing, equipment availability, and contractor availability are disrupted as the market adjusts.
 There are many parties collaborating to prepare the market, but if you would rather make your decisions under current conditions, it may be better to act sooner.